Piles Treatments in Melbourne with Ayurveda

-Treatment for hemorrhoids (Arsha) should be carried out in four ways with each having its specific indications.
+Treatment for hemorrhoids (Arsha) should be carried out in four ways with each piles treatment in Melbourne having its specific indications.

 1. Medical management (Bheshaja chikitsa)

-This mode of treatment can cure first degree hemorrhoids.
+This mode of piles treatment can heal first degree hemorrhoids.
 In other degrees of piles it may be used along with other procedures.
 This treatment is done after assessing dosha predominance.

 2. Operative management (Sastra chikitsa) – Application of Kshara-sutra Therapy.

-In this process hemorrhoids are tied off at its base (pedicle) by Kshara-sutra or specially processed thread with medicines.
+In this process of piles treatment in Melbourne, hemorrhoids are tied off at its base (pedicle) by Kshara-sutra or specially processed thread with medicines.
 By the principle of pressure necrosis, it prevents blood supply to the respective pile mass immediately.
 Eventually hemorrhoids shrink, shrivel up, die and ultimately fall off within 10 days, leaving some scar tissue which supports the corresponding veins in that area, preventing them to distend or bulge further.

 3. Application of Ayurvedic Kshara (Caustics made of Ayurvedic herbs)

 It is a non-surgical procedure of Ayurveda indicated for the management of hemorrhoids.
 A medicine (alkaline in nature) derived from a combination of various herbs is applied to the pile mass with the help of a special slit proctoscope.
 It is a type of chemical cauterization.
 The Kshara karma method of treating piles has been described in detail in the Ayurvedic classical text Sushruta Samhitha.
 The details of preparation of the herbal combination are mentioned in Sushruta Samhitha.
 Application of kshara is considered superior over other procedures used for the treatment of hemorrhoids or piles.